Workers Compensation

 Exploring Pain and Suffering Workers Comp Claims

-After a job injury, there can be damages beyond the physical.
-If you’re wondering “Can I Sue Workers’ Comp for ?,” the short answer to this important question is no. The Pennsylvania Workers’ Compensation Act does not allow employees to collect damages for pain and suffering after a workplace accident.
+After a job injury, there can be beyond the physical.
+If you’re wondering “Can I Sue Workers’ Comp for Pain and Suffering?,” the short answer to this important question is no. The Pennsylvania Workers’ Compensation Act does not allow employees to collect damages for pain and suffering after a workplace accident.
 According to the law, workers may only collect workers’ comp benefits for medical expenses and lost wages.

 However, even though an employee cannot recover pain and suffering damages through workers’ compensation, there are still legal options they should explore.
 There are certain situations where a worker can file a third-party against another party or who were responsible for your work-related injury.
 For example, if you are a construction worker and suffer a work injury due to the of the general contractor, […]